PeaceHealth: History

 In August 1890, nuns of the Sisters of St. Joseph of Peace moved to Fairhaven, Washington, from the convent in Newark, New Jersey, to establish a hospital for loggers; St. Joseph Hospital opened in January 1891.
 After continued growth, the Sisters consolidated their healthcare ministries in the west and formed a not-for-profit health care system in 1976, and in 1994 the name was changed to PeaceHealth.
 In 1997, PeaceHealth merged its SelectCare health insurance plan with a service from Providence Health & Services.
-Their partnership has continued until at least 2015, when in October of that year, they jointly signed a letter of intent to collaborate on a health center in Vancouver, Washington.
+Their partnership has continued until at least 2015, when in October of 2015, they jointly signed a letter of intent to collaborate on a health center in Vancouver, Washington.
 In 2016, both parties denied that they were eyeing merging.

 PeaceHealth merged with Southwest Washington Health System in December 2010, and moved its headquarters from Bellevue to Vancouver, Washington.
 At the time, PeaceHealth had annual revenues of approximately $1.3 billion and operated seven hospitals.
 The organization announced an alliance with University of Washington Medical Center in May 2013, which the American Civil Liberties Union criticized due to PeaceHealth following Catholic medical care directives.